Comments on this giveaway are now closed.

 Where do you find inspiration?

-What’s your favorite thing you have ever made?
+What’s the favorite thing you have ever made?

 How long have you been on Etsy and how has it been for you so far?